Mindy McCready is found dead at her home in Arkansas

 McCready burst onto the music scene in 1996 with her debut album “10,000 Angels,” and the chart-topping hit “Guys Do It All the Time.”

-A judge ordered authorities to pick up the boy, who was 5 at the time, and days later authorities found McCready hiding with Zander in a closet at her home.
+A judge ordered authorities to pick up the boy and, days later, authorities found the boy and McCready in a closet at her home.

-Country music stars expressed their condolences Sunday on hearing news of McCready’s death.
+Sunday night, country music stars offered their condolences as they learned of McCready’s death.

 “I grew up listening to Mindy McCready … so sad for her family tonight.
 Many prayers are going out to them,” tweeted singer Carrie Underwood.